 Associate Research Scientist • September 2013 - Present

 As an associate research scientist in the department of Ecology and Evolutionary Biology at Yale University, I have focused my research on so-called Virulence/Resistance Targeted Antibiotics (V/RTA’s) with the objective of specifically targeting virulence and/or antibiotic resistance mechanisms of bacteria with bacteriophages.
 This approach utilizes the strong power of natural selection which has produced the diverse array of antibiotic resistance mechanisms we see today in the opposite direction, driving antibiotic resistant bacteria to an antibiotic susceptible state.
 The project which I was originally recruited to the University to work on consisted of using an adapted variant of bacteriophage PPO1 to infect Escherichia coli O157:H7 to selectively remove pathogenic forms of E. coli from cattle.
-However, my work involving multi-drug resistant Pseudomonas aeruginosa has become my recent focus and potentially most influential work.
-This work has resulted in FDA approval of a bacteriophage cocktail which is able to specifically target antibiotic resistance and virulence mechanisms of P. aeruginosa forcing an evolutionary trade-off between susceptibility to antibiotics and bacteriophage.
+However, my work involving multi-drug resistant Pseudomonas aeruginosa has become my recent focus.
+This work has resulted in FDA approval in two emergency cases of a bacteriophage which is able to specifically target antibiotic resistance and virulence mechanisms of P. aeruginosa forcing an evolutionary trade-off between susceptibility to antibiotics and bacteriophage.
 When used in combination, we have observed synergistic effects in the clearance of bacteria both in a biofilm state and those in planktonic states and the restoration of an antiobiotic susceptible state in phage-resistant mutants.
-This potentially significant breakthrough in the antibiotic resistance problem could dramatically extend the lifetime of our current antibiotic library by reversing the rate at which antibiotic resistance occurs as well as improve the lives of those with conditions which predispose them to Pseudomonas infections (e.g. diabetics, HIV/AIDS patients, burn victims).
+This approach to the antibiotic resistance problem could dramatically extend the lifetime of our current antibiotic library by reversing the rate at which antibiotic resistance occurs as well as improve the lives of those with conditions which predispose them to Pseudomonas infections (e.g. diabetics, HIV/AIDS patients, burn victims).

 Postdoctoral Fellow • November 2011- September 2013